akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 ### Example usage: template files

-Here's an example of what a JSON-based template file its nested templates existing might look like:
+Here's an example of what a JSON-based template file with its nested templates might look like:

 templates/main.json:
 ```json